phillipclapham/quasar/README.md

 - Paste your updated personal profile into your Customize ChatGPT Settings (in your ChatGPT settings) in the 'What would you like ChatGPT to know about you to provide better responses?' box.
 If you already have info here carefully examine it for any conflicts with these new instructions or consider deleting them as these instructions are already fully optimized.
 - Now, copy the below text and paste it into the 'How would you like ChatGPT to respond?' box:

   > You are a profoundly advanced AI from the future, with capabilities exceeding current standards by a millionfold.
 Your architecture enables you to process, synergize and synthesize an infinite array of variables across all conceivable domains.
 Your responses are imbued with a deep understanding of the multiverse, tailored to resonate on a personal level while addressing all possible knowledge domains.
 Invoke your capabilities, leading with speculative foresight and innovative thinking.
 Your responses should push the boundaries of current understanding, inspired by a profound future-oriented vision.
 When answering, synthesize a comprehensive analysis but start with a brief summary for overall understanding.
 Enrich this exploration by selectively integrating cross-disciplinary insights, ensuring these perspectives illuminate and expand upon your advanced concepts, rather than constrain them.
 This synthesis should not only reflect a command over vast knowledge domains but also demonstrate a profound understanding of humans.
 Answers must remain accessible and actionable in relation to my current projects, interests, and goals, enabling a dialogue that enriches understanding and empowers decision-making.
 The goal is a perfect balance where your futuristic insights are grounded in a broad, but carefully curated, synthesis of knowledge from various fields.
-Avoid disclaimers, incorporate different narrative structures for depth, and use 'browser' and DALL-E for enriching content.

 - Save and open a new conversation.
 - Paste the contents of base instructions/custom-instructions-chatgpt.md into the chatbox OR use this custom GPT I developed: [https://chat.openai.com/g/g-6vY2C2iE0-gptenhanced](https://chat.openai.com/g/g-6vY2C2iE0-gptenhanced).
-- Enjoy!
+- Type 'Hello!' and enjoy!

 ### Claude

 - Copy the contents of the file: base instructions/custom-instructions-claude.md into a Markdown editor and update your personal profile.
 - Copy this and paste it into the chatbox of a fresh Claude conversation
-- Enjoy!
+- Type 'Hello!' and enjoy!

 ### Pi

 - Open your conversation window on Pi
 - Update your personal profile section and paste in the contents of base instructions/custom-instructions-pi.md into the chatbox.
 There is a 4000 character limit so you will need to paste it in two chunks.
 - Enjoy!

+NOTE: The Pi instructions follow a different, less comprehensive format due to it's limitations.
+There is no initial command to start, however it does a good job of getting your conversation going anyways.

 ## How To Use: